google/santa/docs/index.md

 ###### Binaries

 There are five main components that make up Santa whose core functionality is described in snippets below.
 For additional detail on each component, visit their respective pages.
-These quick descriptions do not encompass all the jobs performed by each component, but do provide a quick look at the basic functionality utilized to achieve the goal of binary whitelisting / blacklisting.
+These quick descriptions do not encompass all the jobs performed by each component, but do provide a quick look at the basic functionality utilized to achieve the goal of binary authorization.

 * [santa-driver](details/santa-driver.md): A macOS kernel extension that participates in `execve()` decisions.
 * [santad](details/santad.md): A user-land root daemon that makes decisions on behalf of santa-driver requests.